-Happy endings are more fairy tales than reality so unfortunately, when groups do make an effort to come back together, it mostly never turns out to be the second coming their fans might have dreamt of.
+Happy endings are more fairy tales than reality so unfortunately, when groups do make an effort to come back together, it mostly never turns out to be the second coming their fans might have dreamt of, as seen with rock groups like All Saints and Limp Bizkik.

-No matter how great they once were, a combination of bad timing and bloated egos can ruin any group's shot at reclaiming former glories, and that was the case with the Plantashun Boiz.
+No matter how great they once were, a combination of bad timing, lack of sonic unity and difference in direction can ruin any group's shot at reclaiming their former glories, and that was the case with the Plantashun Boiz.

-The band’s signature style, an infusion of pop, rap and reggae, helped introduce a generation of young music fans to the world of three talented boys that were emerging as leading voices of the new school.
+The band’s signature style, an infusion of pop, rap and reggae, helped introduce a generation of young music fans to the world of three talented boys, who were emerging as leading voices of the new school.

 ALSO READ: Here are the 15 biggest songs of 2018

-'Body and Soul', the group’s debut album released in 2000 allegedly sold over 600,000 official copies, if numbers put out by the group members and their producer, Nelson Brown, are to be believed.
+'Body and Soul', the group’s debut album released in 2000 supposedly sold over 600,000 physical copies, if numbers put out by the group members and their producer, Nelson Brown, are to be believed.

 The debut album witnessed the rise of the boys becoming men, a springboard to the high ranks of music greats.

-With breakout singles like You And I, Knock Mi Off, Don’t You Know and If Life, Plantashun Boiz delivered a body of work that kicked off a paradigm shift in the history of the Nigerian music industry.
+With breakout singles like You And I, Knock Mi Off, Don’t You Know and If Life, Plantashun Boiz became the gateway acts for the new sound of Nigerian music.

 ALSO READ: Here are the 10 best videos of 2018 (so far)